simple-login/app/CONTRIBUTING.md

 ## Pull request

-The code is formatted using https://github.com/psf/black, to format the code, simply run
+The code is formatted using [ruff](https://github.com/astral-sh/ruff), to format the code, simply run

 ```
-poetry run black .
+poetry run ruff format .
 ```

 The code is also checked with `flake8`, make sure to run `flake8` before creating the pull request by